 Make a difference to your local area and volunteer for Carer Support Wiltshire.

-We are currently recruiting for three new trustee roles We are looking for people with health and/or social care; HR/change management/organisational development and commercial experience.
+We are currently recruiting for three new trustee roles, including a Treasurer.
+We are looking for people with senior health and/or social care, commercial and financial experience.
 You can read more about the skills we are looking for in our role profiles:

 To apply for any of our trustee roles email our Chief Executive, Judy Walker with the following: